Ever squinted your eyes and tried to imagine something that’s only in your head?

 From 1915 until the end of World War I, well-dressed travelers boarded the Steamer Express train at North Bank Station for a scenic ride to Flavel where the ships sailed for San Francisco.

 When passenger service stopped, the Hoyt Street Yards continued to handle freight trains and service locomotives until the merger of the SP&S into the Burlington Northern Railroad in 1970.
 Over the next two decades the rail yard declined and when the land lease held by the railroads expired, they were abandoned and the remaining brown fields were sold.
 While the trains are now gone, several brick freight houses remain as luxurious town homes.
-Warehouses have been removed to make way for Jamison Park.
+Warehouses have been torn down to make way for Jamison Park.
 The Roundhouse has been replaced by construction of a 14-story building of luxury condominiums.

 Although Hoyt Yards is now a fashionable residential and cultural center, the grittiness of steel, brick and strong willed visionaries can still be felt in this vibrant and historic neighborhood.